 |Other qualifications||Applications from those offering alternative qualifications are welcome.|

 Detailed alternative entry requirements are available for this course.

 |Welsh medium provision||This course offers elements that are taught through the medium of Welsh.
 Please contact the Admissions tutor for more information.|

 This is a three-year degree programme comprising some core modules that provide essential skills and training as well as a wide variety of optional modules for you to select from to tailor your degree to meet your interests.

-In Year 3, you take 60 credits of Religious Studies and 60 credits of Philosophy modules.
-If you wish, you can write a dissertation on a topic of your choice in either subject area.
+In each year of study, you take 60 credits of Religious Studies and 60 credits of Philosophy modules.
+If you wish, you can write a dissertation on a topic of your choice in either subject area in your final year.